 The project will provide the grounding for the reliability of multimedia content on the Web.

-- Julia Noordegraaf, Digital Heritage, Faculty of Humanities, University of Amsterdam
+- Julia Noordegraaf, (Co-PI) Faculty of Humanities, University of Amsterdam

-- Davide Ceolin, Computer Science, Faculty of Science, VU University Amsterdam
+- Davide Ceolin, Department of Information Access, CWI, Amsterdam